Aliens vs. Predator: Requiem

 Set immediately after the events of the previous film, the film begins with a Predator ship crashing into a forest outside of Gunnison, Colorado, where an Alien-Predator hybrid known as the Predalien escapes and makes its way to the nearby small town.
-A skilled veteran "cleaner" Predator is dispatched to kill the Predalien, and the townspeople try to escape the ensuing carnage.
+Wolf, a skilled veteran "cleaner", is dispatched to kill the Predalien, and the townspeople try to escape the ensuing carnage.
+The film stars Steven Pasquale, Reiko Aylesworth, John Ortiz, Johnny Lewis and Ariel Gade.

-Aliens vs. Predator: Requiem premiered on November 4, 2007 in Los Angeles.
+Aliens vs. Predator: Requiem premiered on November 4, 2007, in Los Angeles.
 It was released theatrically on December 25 in the United States.
-The film was panned by critics for its poor lighting, editing, and lack of originality.
+The film received generally negative reviews from critics for its poor lighting, editing, and lack of originality.
 It grossed $130.2 million worldwide against a production budget of $40 million.
 Plans for another sequel were abandoned, with further independent entries in both franchises released in 2010 and 2012 respectively.